TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 Nearly everyone I spoke to is "influencing people".
 Their work and research is supposed to impact the field, with various goals.
 Here are some examples:

 - Show a better way of doing things.
-- Drawing more people into that field.
+- Draw more people into that field.
-- Demonstrating that something is good.
+- Demonstrate that something is good.
-- Demonstrating that something is bad.

 ## Use case